 There is a memorial to Peter Ham.
-Objections were once raised about the headstone and it was consequently removed, for his loss has always been so keenly felt.
-It is back now, a poignant reminder to a great talent that you can see in Morriston Cemetery, Swansea, where his ashes were scattered to the winds in 1975.
+There were some concerns about errors by the stonemason on the memorial, sadly carelessly prepared, and the headstone was consequently removed.
+It is so important that it is correct and is a fitting tribute to a lost talent, for his loss has always been so keenly felt.
+The headstone is back now, a poignant reminder of a great musician that you can see in Morriston Cemetery, Swansea, where his ashes were scattered to the winds in 1975.

 All those who loved his music also carry with them their own memorial.
 And what does it say?
 What else could it say?